-3.2.2 Development Application
+3.2.2 Development application

-To the extent the PDA-wide criteria and DSDIP guidelines are relevant, they are to be taken into account in the preparation of a PDA development application and the assessment of the application by the MEDQ.
+To the extent the Land use plan, Infrastructure plan, Implementation strategy and DSDIP guidelines are relevant, they are to be taken into account in the preparation of a PDA development application and the assessment of the application by the MEDQ.

-The infrastructure plan and implementation strategy may include further information which should be taken into account in the preparation, design and feasibility of development approvals.
+The Infrastructure plan and Implementation strategy may include further information which should be taken into account in the preparation, design and feasibility of development approvals.